best suv to carry kayaks

 Maximum Kayak Width 36 inches

-Number of Sets Included 2 pairs (4 racks total)
+Number of Sets Included 2 pairs (4 individual racks)

 Compatibility Fits most crossbars and load bars, including ladder racks

-The rust-resistant coating gave me confidence that these racks will hold up well over time, even in wet conditions.
+Once secured, the kayak sat snugly on its side, consuming minimal space.
+The rust-resistant coating and hardware gave me confidence that these racks will hold up over time, even with exposure to rain or salt.

 Pros: